Andronovss/asciidocTablePrettify/README.md

 At that, the console will display help.
 Or you can specify as an argument the file in which you want to format the tables:

 `python script.py input.adoc`

+## What's new

+* [feature--1.0.a](https://github.com/Andronovss/asciidocTablePrettify/tree/feature--1.0.a) -- Added a check for the number of "|" symbols.
+If the number is not true, then -- false.